-UK saving; lessons for Latin America

-David Begg and Stephany Griffith-Jones

-Birkbeck College, London University; Institute of Development Studies, Sussex University

-This paper is to be presented at the IRELA-EU Seminar on Ahorro Nacional: Clave para un desarrollo sostenible en America Latina, to take place on 23-24 September, 1996.

-It draws on a paper prepared for the Inter-American Development Bank project on Savings in Latin America directed by Michael Gavin and Ricardo Hausman.
+Swinging since the 60s: Fluctuations in UK saving and lessons for Latin America David Begg and Stephany Griffith-Jones Birkbeck College, London University; Institute of Development Studies, Sussex University This paper was prepared as part of the Inter-American Development Bank project on Savings in Latin America .
+We would like to thank Michael Gavin, Ricardo Hausman, Marco Pagano and Roberto Rivera for valuable comments at the Bogota workshop, and for Roberto Rivera's written comments.